 During a recent coaching call, a new client shared that he was exhausted.
 He was out sick Monday and he’d come back on Tuesday to find 85 must-reply emails from his day out.
 There were 150+ emails altogether, once you included things like newsletters and other general updates.

 When we spoke that Wednesday, he’d worked 14 hours on Tuesday to catch up on the emails.
-By Wednesday afternoon, he’d spent almost 20 hours trying to catching up from just one day… and still wasn’t quite finished.
+By Wednesday afternoon, he’d spent almost 20 hours trying to catch up from just one day… and still wasn’t quite finished.

 As an agency leader, fixing this requires two things—an immediate solution, and a longer-term solution.

 Changes to eliminate 64% of his emails

 Longer-term, he’ll “fire” at least 10 of his clients—one third of his agency’s client roster by number (but much less when it comes to revenues).
 As it happens, those 10 had sent half the 85 emails.
 (Here’s more on the ideal client count for agencies.)
 He’ll also restructure things so he’s not every remaining clients’ primary contact, which will take a bit longer.

 Shorter-term, he’ll check his email less often.
 For his clients who’ve refused to consolidate their requests, this means he’ll be reviewing things once, rather than reading one email requesting one thing, then another email requesting another, and then a third email reversing an earlier decision.
 This would collapse 20 of the 85 emails into just three client threads.

 Ultimately, as he implements the changes, it would convert those 85 emails into about 30 emails—much easier to handle.
 This translates to eliminating 64% of his emails.

 Taking immediate action: Telling him to take Friday off